analyzeCS/Porty/README.md

 2. Enter the IP address to scan:
 ```
-Enter the IP adress you want to scan: 192.168.1.1
+Enter the IP address you want to scan: 192.168.1.1
 ```

 3. Wait for the scan results: